Gogireddyravikiran/msvsdpll/README.md

 # 180nm PLL Clock Multiplier IP

+PLL stands for Phase-Locked Loop, which is an electronic circuit that can synchronize its output frequency with an input frequency by adjusting its phase and frequency.

+PLLs are commonly used in digital circuits, telecommunications, and radio communication systems.
+They are used to recover timing and frequency information from a noisy input signal or to generate a stable and accurate clock signal for digital systems.

+PLLs consist of a voltage-controlled oscillator (VCO), a phase detector, and a loop filter.
+The phase detector compares the phase of the input signal with the VCO output signal, and the loop filter adjusts the VCO frequency to minimize the phase error.
+The output frequency of the VCO is then used as the synchronized output signal.

+PLLs have many applications in modern electronics, such as in frequency synthesis, clock generation, and phase modulation/demodulation.

 <h3> Specifications </h3>

 | Parameter | Description | min | typ | max | Unit | Conditions |